-If a student, faculty member or staff member suspects a student may cause harm to themselves or others, they have a duty to report their concern to the Director of Student and Career Services, Lily Gutierrez at (505) 467-6603 or lilygutierrez@swc.edu.
+If a student, faculty member or staff member suspects a student may cause harm to themselves or others, they have a duty to report their concern to the Dean of Student Affairs.
 Based on recent court cases that have ruled in the family's favor when a student has committed suicide, the college may, despite FERPA requirements, contact the student's parents/family if there is concern for the life of a student.